Symbol letters of Feynman integrals from Gram determinants: Setup and rational letters

-Let's consider the $u_1$ representation for the $\{1,2,3\}$ sector in the sunrise family.
-After applying the maximal cut $x_1,x_2,x_3 \to 0$, the $u$-function takes the form:
+As a pedagogical example of our method, consider the $\{1,2,3\}$ sector in the sunrise family.
+After applying the maximal cut $x_1,x_2,x_3 \to 0$, the $u$-function becomes:

 where we use a tilde to denote the function after maximal cut, and $\lambda(x,y,z) \equiv x^2+y^2+z^2-2xy-2yz-2zx$ is the K\"all\'en function.
 Here, we have set the spacetime dimension to $d=2-2\epsilon$.
 To analyze the singularities, it is advantageous to promote the space of $\{x_i\}$ to a projective space, enabling a unified treatment of the singularity at infinity.
 In this specific case, we introduce the projective coordinates $[x_4 : x_0]$ and homogenize $\tilde{u}_1$ by multiplying each term by an appropriate power of $x_0$.
-The LS can then be obtained by localizing the factors of Grams in $\tilde{u}_1$ at the rational \footnote{Note that the classification of expressions as ``rational'' or ``irrational'' depends on the choice of kinematic parameters, since it is possible to rationalize a square root through a variable transformation.
-In this Letter, we consistently employ the scalar products of external momenta and the masses of internal propagators as the kinematic parameters, without introducing additional variable changes.} singular points: $[0 : 1]$, $[m_1^2 : 1]$, and $[1 : 0]$.
-We will refer to this operation as ``maximal-localization'', which fixes the values of all Baikov variables including both propagator denominators and ISPs.
+The LS can then be obtained by localizing the factors of Grams in $\tilde{u}_1$ at the rational singular points: $[0 : 1]$, $[m_1^2 : 1]$, and $[1 : 0]$.
+For the $\{1,2,3\}$ sector, we get four maximally-localized Grams or rational letter candidates: $\{s, m_1^2, m_2^2, \lambda(m_1^2,s,m_2^2)\}$.
+Note that we have removed two spurious letters $s-m_1^2$ and $s-m_2^2$ using the dimension criterion.

-The maximally-localized Grams in the minimal BRs serve as potential rational symbol letters within the sector, which naturally appear in the homogeneous part of the CDEs.
-For the $\{1,2,3\}$ sector in the sunrise family, this results in the candidates $\{s, m_1^2, m_2^2, \lambda(m_1^2,s,m_2^2)\}$.
 The $u_3$-BR for the $\{1,3\}$ sector does not provide new candidates.
-These four candidates offer an exact prediction for the rational letters in the sunrise family.

-Now, let's delve into the construction of irrational letters, which is motivated by the form of one-loop letters \cite{Abreu:2017mtm, Chen:2022fyw, Jiang:2023qnl} and the $\nd\log$-integrands \cite{Chen:2020uyk, Chen:2022lzr}.
-We begin by introducing the following abbreviations for five Grams: